Overview of North Carolina Taxes

 If you disagree with your revaluation in North Carolina, you can appeal to the local Board of Equalization.
 It is also common to contact local officials before filing an official appeal to see if the issue can be settled informally.

 Barring an appeal, the local tax rate applies to the assessed value determined by the county assessor.
 Seniors may be eligible for the homestead property tax exemption, which reduces their home's assessed value by the greater of 50% or $25,000.
-In 2020, seniors with a total income of $31,000 or less were eligible for this exemption.
+Seniors with a total income of $37,900 or less may be eligible for this exemption.

 North Carolina Property Tax Rates